PySpice-org/PySpice/README.rst

        # same as
        simulator = Simulator.factory(simulator='ngspice-shared')

-       # create a simulation, it corresponds to the Spice code part with lines starting with ".someting ..."
+       # create a simulation, it corresponds to the Spice code part with lines starting with ".something ..."
        simulation = simulator.simulation(circuit, temperature=25, nominal_temperature=25)
-       # define a analysis and run it
+       # define an analysis and run it
        analysis = simulation.transient(step_time=ac_line.period/200, end_time=ac_line.period*50, log_desk=True)
        # analysis is now Pickable

 * Simulation output is now Pickable

+* The **Spice parser** was rewritten from scratch using the `PLY <https://www.dabeaz.com/ply>`_ library, which is an implementation of lex and yacc parsing tools for Python.
+The LALR parser generates an AST from a BNF grammar written from scratch using the Ngspice manual.
+Up to now, it only requires a hack to handle the grammar, cf. XSpice vector syntax :code:`[1 -1 -2]` which interfere with mathematical expression.
+PySpice is now able to parse completely and properly all the examples from the Ngspice manual.
+However, the processing of the AST does actually the bare minimum.
-* **KiCadTools** a proof of concept module to read KiCad 6 `.kicad_sch` schema file and compute the netlist.  *This module can be used to perform any kind of processings on a KiCad schema.
+* **KiCadTools** a proof of concept module to read KiCad 6 `.kicad_sch` schema file and compute the netlist.  *This module can be used to perform any kind of processing on a KiCad schema.
 It is actually hosted in the source but could become a standalone project.* For PySpice, it provides a very flexible way to draft a circuit with the help of KiCad and then generate the netlist without using the netlist export feature of KiCad.
-And thus leverage the writing of fastidious cicruit.
+And thus leverage the writing of fastidious circuit.
 * The most common PySpice parts can be imported from :code:`from PySpice import ...`
-* Logging setup code cleanup
+* Logging setup code clean-up

-V1.5.0 (production release) 2021-05-xx
+V1.5.0 (production release) 2021-05-15
 --------------------------------------

 * Support Ngspice up to version 34